Language Detector

 - 2

-The most likely language is shown with a confidence score.
-For best results use at least 50 characters.
+The most likely language is shown immediately with its full name, ISO 639-3 code, and a confidence score.

 - 3